 Kris and Carly have since bought more carbon monoxide alarms and put them on every floor of the house on NGN’s advice and scheduled in reminders for an annual boiler service and chimney sweep.
 “It’s just not worth the risk.
 Please check your appliances and get a CO alarm.
 It could save your life.”

-• Learn about Ummay's story
+• Ummay's story

 2